How To Save Money On Gas:

 Buy Smart Tires

 I only learned recently that there is such a thing as “Smart Tires”.
-Smart tires actually have a lower rolling resistance on rad surface that regular tires..
+Smart tires actually have a lower rolling resistance on road surface that affect fuel efficiency.

 Low-rolling resistance tires can add 1 or 2 mpg to your vehicle’s gas mileage.
 (Man, this is starting add up)